 The Best Transfer Methods for Watercolour Artists

-Why not Draw Directly on Watercolour Paper?
+Why shouldn’t you draw directly on Watercolour Paper?

 Watercolour paper is expensive and surprisingly delicate.
 Excessive pressure – either from a pencil or eraser – can permanently alter the paper’s texture.
 Watercolour paper also has something called ‘sizing’: a treatment that helps the paper absorb water and keep watercolours looking vibrant.
 Disrupting the paper’s finish can impact the appearance of your colours, affect paint drying times, and impact the final appearance of your painting.